Words Through a Vent

 If Lauren hadn’t gone back for her comb, her world would still be vertical, not slanting horribly sideways.

 She clutched at the door of the stall with a shaky hand and held her stomach with the other, hoping to keep down the bile trying to explode to the surface.
 The only thing stopping her from giving into the tilt and collapsing on the public toilet floor was the realization she would hit the public toilet first.
-Someone had neglected to flush it thoroughly.
+Someone had neglected to flush it.

 Desperate to gulp in air from somewhere other than the fetid space shrinking around her, she used every ounce of her willpower to get the door open and stumble out of the bathroom.
-She pulled herself together enough to breeze past the lockers without drawing attention and slipped through the back door of the cycling studio where she leaned against the wall under the blue sky and focused all her energy on breathing.

-As her heart settled its erratic pounding, she became aware of something digging into her hand, and she stared at the purple object she’d gripped through the whole awful episode.
+As her heart settled its erratic pounding, she became aware of something digging into her hand, and she stared at the purple object she had gripped through the whole awful episode.
 Her favorite comb.
 A bubble of hysteria escaped her lips.
 Hot tears threatened next, and that’s when she got angry.
 Was everything a lie?
 Could she be that blind?

-The act of shoving the comb in her bag brought forth the bitter irony.
+The act of shoving the comb in her bag brought forth bitter irony.
 She would still be blissfully ignorant if not for her compulsion to rescue such a trivial possession.
 She let out another embarrassing squeak of hysteria and glanced around the parking lot to make sure she was alone.
 Alone.

 That hated word rang in her head and brought tears to the surface again.
 She let a few squeeze out, then straightened, smoothed her Lycra shirt over her bike shorts, and walked with purposeful strides to her car.
 The overheard conversation that precipitated the nauseating tilt to her universe played through her head as she climbed in.

-It was a cool day, so she sealed herself inside, clicked on the power, blasted her favorite XM station, and let herself belabor the truth she could not unhear.
+It was a cool day so she sealed herself inside, clicked on the power, blasted her favorite XM station, and let herself belabor the truth she could not unhear.
 James and Danika were in love, passionately, with no reservations, in a way that left no room for Lauren to believe it was a passing thing.
 When did it happen?

-That didn’t matter because it was clear she just lost the love of her life and her best friend in one moment of fateful eavesdropping.
+That didn’t matter because it was clear she had just lost the love of her life and her best friend in one moment of fateful eavesdropping.
 And the devastating truth had been revealed because her comb had slipped from her bag and landed near a vent, which turned out to be the perfect sound conductor to the door of the men’s locker room.

 “She’ll see the truth of it, Danika.
 We’ve been hiding this for too long, and it’s unhealthy, for all three of us.
 It’s time.”